On Rate-Optimal Partitioning Classification from Observable and from Privatised Data: Partitioning classification under local differential privacy

 in the class, when the margin condition and the Lipschitz condition together with SDA hold.

+For a fixed partition, computing the empirical cell averages for the nonprivate partitioning estimate requires $O(n)$ operations.
+For bounded inputs, storage and prediction scale with the number of occupied cells, which is $O(h^{-d_a})$.
+In the private version, additional computation is required to generate and aggregate noise at the cell level.
+Hence, the effective workload scales with the number of cells, that is, $O(n h^{-d_a})$.

-Let us introduce the modified combined margin and density condition for privatization.
+Again, instead of the SDA we rely on novel margin-type condition.
+Let us introduce the modified combined margin and density condition for privatisation.
 We say that $m$ satisfies the modified combined margin and density condition if there exists $h_2^*$ such that for all $h \in (0,h_2^*)$ we have for all $t > 0$: